 Change Business For Good

-The Good Business Festival is a pioneering new global gathering in the Liverpool City Region and is set to host its launch event ‘Change Business for Good’ on 28 April at ACC Liverpool.
-Part of the Government pilot events, a science led Events and Research Programme (ERP), it will be the first in-person, live business event happening in the UK since the first national lockdown in March 2020.
+The Good Business Festival is a pioneering new global gathering in the Liverpool City Region and hosted its launch event ‘Change Business for Good’ on 28 April at ACC Liverpool.
+Part of the Government pilot events, a science led Events and Research Programme (ERP), it was the first in-person, live business event happening in the UK since the first national lockdown in March 2020.

-- The Good Business Festival kicks off with launch event ‘Change Business for Good’ the first in-person live business event on 28 April in the UK
+- The Good Business Festival kicked off with launch event ‘Change Business for Good’ the first in-person live business event on 28 April in the UK

 - The main festival on 7-9 July will convene leaders from across industries to work on solving the biggest challenges that the UK is facing in building back better after COVID, economic growth and levelling up the nation

 - Event partners include Google, B Lab and Innocent offering training and support for start-ups and the community